duanliangliang123/S2UNet/README.md

 A subset of test images for visual evaluation.

-The pre-trained S2UNet-3-16 model weights evaluated on the RNH-he dataset.
+The pre-trained S2UNet-3-16 model weights evaluated on the FANVID-he dataset.

 Network Architectures: Dynamic vs. Static
 To facilitate both flexible research scaling and straightforward deployment, we provide two versions of the network architecture in the network/ directory: